 Ronald McDonald House of Memphis is a residential housing unit only – the patients receive no medical attention or treatments at the house.
 Ronald McDonald House is nondiscriminatory and non-sectarian.

-Since opening in 1991, we have housed more than 9,600 children from nearly every state and 45 countries.
+Since opening in 1991, we have housed 10,517 children.
+In 2019, families from 35 states and 12 countries called RMHC Memphis home.
 All families stay completely free of charge.
 Our doors are open to every patient of St. Jude Children’s Research Hospital, regardless of religion, ethnicity, race, gender, national origin, and age.

-In 2017, Ronald McDonald House of Memphis provided a home for more than 380 families and children, all because of the love and generous donations of our donors and volunteers.
-44 days is the average length of stay.
+In 2019, Ronald McDonald House of Memphis provided a home for 305 families and children, all because of the love and generous donations of our donors and volunteers.
+55 days is the average length of stay.
+Our house was at full occupancy 93% of 2018.

 The actual cost of operating each room per night is $139.